NirantK/awesome-project-ideas/README.md

   - Can you identify the musical genre using their spectrograms or other sound information?
   - Datasets: [FMA](https://github.com/mdeff/fma) or [GTZAN on Keras](https://github.com/Hguimaraes/gtzan.keras)
   - Get started with [Librosa](https://librosa.github.io/librosa/index.html) for feature extraction

+## Hackathon Ideas
+- Telegram bot to get audio and save as text with metadata into mem.ai.
+- Text to cmd for terminal
+- Semantic search over any media
+- Edit image by text
+- Layout generator for photoshop/figma
+- Mobile android/ios SDK for SD inference on phone
+- Expression Transfer from Self Image to SD Image
+- Simple Music Generation
+- Audio Conversation with chatGPT
+- Build YAML gen using natural language
+  - Can be use-case specific.
+Build pipelines?
+Kube?
+- Code Completion semantic improvements

 ---